 Dr Anna Bernard

-- Literature and political movements
+- Literature and 20-21C political movements, especially the Palestinian national movement

-- Ideas of comparative and world literature
+- Theories of postcolonial, comparative, and world literature